aaronsaray/aaronsaray.com/_posts/2008-09-29-php-spl-autoload-3-simple-rules-you-must-follow.markdown

 tags:
 - PHP
 ---
 While working on a larger site that I may need to use many external libraries, I realized I need to come up with a better __autoload() function (for example, I think it was DOMPDF that had its own autoload function as well.
 Last time I used that, I had to hack my own autoload to use their code as well to locate files).
 I researched into [SPL autoload](http://us2.php.net/manual/en/function.spl-autoload-register.php) functionality, and I've found what I need.
-Through some trial and error, I found out 3 absolutely necessary rules that need to be followed when building your custom autload functions, however.
+Through some trial and error, I found out 3 absolutely necessary rules that need to be followed when building your custom autoload functions, however.
 Lets examine:

 ### Our Example ... so far